-United States and international citizens living abroad (both enrolled and nonenrolled) will be given consideration for PLA.
-If English is not the official language of their country of citizenship, these students must submit a minimum score of 500 on the paper examination, 173 on the computer-based or 79 on the Internet-based Test of English as a Foreign Language (TOEFL) prior to registering for PLA; have completed 24 college-level credits prior to the time of application, at least 6 credits of which are in English composition; and have a thorough understanding of the additional time and costs that may be associated with this process (postage, phone calls, etc.).
+United States and international citizens living abroad (both enrolled and non-enrolled) will be given consideration for PLA.
+If English is not the official language of their country of citizenship, these students must submit a minimum score of 500 on the paper examination, 173 on the computer-based or 79 on the internet-based Test of English as a Foreign Language (TOEFL) prior to registering for PLA; have completed 24 college-level credits prior to the time of application, at least 6 credits of which are in English composition; and have a thorough understanding of the additional time and costs that may be associated with this process (postage, phone calls, etc.).

-INTERNATIONAL CREDIT POLICY FOR GUIDED STUDY, ONLINE AND e-PACK® COURSES arrange for proctored test administration approved by Thomas Edison State University and the willingness to absorb additional costs for sending course and examination materials.
+INTERNATIONAL CREDIT POLICY FOR GUIDED STUDY, ONLINE COURSES AND e-PACK® COURSES

-American citizens and international students residing outside of the continental United States are restricted to enrolling in Guided Study, online or e-Pack® courses.
+American citizens and international students residing outside of the continental United States are restricted to enrolling in Guided Study, online or e-Pack[®] courses.
 Prior to registering, students must first secure special approval.